pcecon.com Class Notes

 Since the marginal opportunity cost to workers will tend to be higher the more labor the workers are supplying, the supply of labor will be an upward sloping curve.

-Changes in Labor Supply
+Changes or Differences in Labor Supply

 The supply of labor to a particular occupation or employer may vary if work conditions change.
 For example, if a job is more dangerous, workers give up safety to take that job, and so their opportunity costs are higher.
 This will reduce the supply of labor to that job.
 Similar things occur if a job is less prestigious, less pleasant, or less comfortable to work at.